 \cite{p106_malandrino2021node} proposes a method, namely node liability in federated learning (NL-FL), to trace back ML decisions to training data sources in distributed settings.
 The method allows for the identification of misbehaving nodes that can be excluded from the training process, resulting in improved prediction results.

-\cite{p86_wang2022multi} implements interpretable adaptive sparse deep networks which exchange NN parameters by means of a multi-level federated network.
+\cite{p86_wang2022multi} implements interpretable adaptive sparse deep networks that exchange NN parameters employing a multi-level federated network.
 Whether those weights are shared at the ``top sharing level'' of the FL architecture depends on the relevance values of the network calculated through layerwise relevance propagation (LRP).
 The approach provides good diagnostic results even when the FL dataset is under a non-independent identical distribution (NOIID).

-\subsection{Combining FL and explanation methods: applied contributions}
+\subsection{Combining FL and Explanation Methods: Applied Contributions}

 \cite{p224_slazyk2022deep} trains FL models to segment lung X-ray images and detect signs of pneumonia.
 Grad-CAM is used to highlight parts of the images that contribute to a detection.
 It is concluded that a model trained on segmented images has less accuracy, but the pixels highlighted by Grad-CAM focus more on the lung area.
 It is also reported that training the model in the FL manner helps maintain generalizability and avoid overfitting.
-A fixed number of FL rounds and greater number of local iterations result into more accuracy.
+A fixed number of FL rounds and a greater number of local iterations result in more accuracy.

 \cite{p243_xu2023federated} aims to predict residential load using a recurrent neural network (RNN).
 To explain the importance of features, the authors propose a novel automatic relevance determination (ARD) method.
 An iterative federated clustering algorithm (IFCA) is used, which keeps several central models while clustering the input data sequences, and each model is updated using data in its associated cluster.
 No interaction between ARD and IFCA is reported.